How to Offer Parents Forever™ in Person in Your Community

 - Set your class registration fee and reduced fee amounts, following the established guidelines described on the Parents Forever™ Facilitator Website.

 - Submit class dates, times, and location to the Parents Forever™ administrative office.

 - Publicize the class.
 Visit the Parents Forever™ Facilitator Website and download promotional tips and tools, including brochure templates, for marketing the class.

 - Assemble needed materials, including local resource lists for your class or class series.

 - Review your registration list, and order the Parents Forever™ Parent Handbook for each participant.
-(The new version of this parent handbook will be available by September 30, 2014.)

 - Facilitate your class or class series.

 - Submit your class demographic and evaluation data to the Parents Forever™ administrative office within a week of concluding your class or class series.